Cassidy2024/Module_10_CASBES362_PTO2401_A_Cassidy-Bester_SDF10/README.md

 1. **Understanding and Application**: Reflecting on the key concepts, can you explain in your own words what an API is and its significance in software development?
 Provide an example of how you have used or encountered an API in a project or a practical scenario.

-An Application Programming Interface (API) allows software applications to communicate with one another and communicates users requests in a way the server can understand.APIs aare significant in software development as it allows software to be used across different platforms without building the functionality from scartch, It protects parts of a system that should not be accesiable to a user by only expossing certain parts of the system and API's allow for data sharing.
+An Application Programming Interface (API) allows software applications to communicate with one another and communicates users requests in a way the server can understand.APIs are significant in software development as it allows software to be used across different platforms without building the functionality from scartch, It protects parts of a system that should not be accessible to a user by only expossing certain parts of the system and API's allow for data sharing.

 2. **Conceptual Distinctions**: How would you differentiate between an interface and an API?